adamMcneil/distributed-system-paper-reviews/distributed-storage/brustable.md

 # Burstable Cloud Block Storage with Data Processing Units
 ## Summary
-This paper compares cloud block storage (CBS) and its physical counter part (SSDs).
+This paper compares cloud block storage (CBS) and its physical counterpart (SSDs).
-They propose a solution called BurstCBS that is a combination of hardware and software that is an I/O scheduler.
+They propose a solution called BurstCBS which is a combination of hardware and software that is an I/O scheduler.

-CBS is a data abstraction that allows you to have a virtual block of memery and attach a compute instanst to that block of memory.
+CBS is a data abstraction that allows you to have a virtual block of memory and attach a compute instance to that block of memory.
-This is very related to disagregation which allows for better elasticity.
+This is very related to disaggregation which allows for better elasticity.
 The storage units can not only be created and destroyed but also resized.
-The disagregated architure is quickly growing in populatity.
+The disaggregated architecture is quickly growing in popularity.

-Two thing that they condsider in design are:
+Two things that they consider in design are:
-- Comprehensive resource utilization: they what to use all of the resources when they recieve a large spike in workload.
+- Comprehensive resource utilization: they want to use all of the resources when they receive a large spike in workload.
 - Base-level performance guarantee: SLO (service level objective) cannot be violated for other customers.

-The I/O operatioen for a cluster of vms are processed at a different cluster.
+The I/O operation for a cluster of vms are processed at a different cluster.
-This is probably due to the disagregated nature of the datacenter.
+This is probably due to the disaggregated nature of the data center.

-They have customizable hard ware were they burn the data path on to the FPGA.
+They have customizable hardware where they burn the data path onto the FPGA.
-Because of "the burst capablitity of CBS compute nodes are a common bottleneck" I am not sure what they mean by burst capablitity in this context.
+Because "the burst capability of CBS compute nodes is a common bottleneck" I am not sure what they mean by burst capability in this context.

 ## Pros
-- They are working with a company and the project is actually deployed at that company.
+- They are working with a company and the project is deployed at that company.
-- Acheives 85% better average latency (interesting that they measure average latency and not something like tail latency)
+- Archives 85% better average latency (interesting that they measure average latency and not something like tail latency)
-- 5x better though put
+- it 5x better though put

 ## Cons
-- I wish that they would have given a better discription of burst in the beginning of the paper.
+- I wish that they would have given a better description of burst at the beginning of the paper.

 ## Further Developments

 ## Other Comments
-I do not really know what they mean by burst capability.
+I do not exactly know what they mean by burst capability.